OpenPodcar/OpenPodcar/README.md

 - Solder the male headers provided for the DAC pins.
 - **Acceptance Testing**
-	- Material: MCP4725 DAC, Arduino, some wires, multimeter
+	- Material: MCP4725 DAC, Arduino, some wires (~0.8mm diameter), multimeter
 	- Use a breadboard to make the following connections:
 		- Wire both DAC **GND** to both Arduino **GND**, using two female to male wires
 		- Wire the DAC **VCC** to Arduino **5V**, using a female to female wire